kukuu/AGILITY/white-paper/architectural-solutions/cloud-computing/README.md

 8. Improve continuously
 The most optimum path to achieve these goals is to use microservices architecture

-## Micro-services
+## Microservices

-Microservices architecture is an approach to application development in which a large application is built as a suite of modular services.
-Each module supports a specific business goal and uses a simple, well-defined interface to communicate with other sets of services.
+The microservices architecture is a design approach to build a single application as a set of small modular services.
+Each service runs in its own process and communicates with other services through a well-defined interface using a lightweight mechanism, typically an HTTP-based application programming interface (API).
+Microservices are built around business capabilities; each service is scoped to a single purpose, and supports a busimess goal.
+You can use different frameworks or programming languages to write microservices and deploy them independently, as a single service, or as a group of services.

 When you choose to build your application as a set of microservices, you need to decide how your application’s clients will interact with the microservices.
 With a monolithic application there is just one set of (typically replicated, load‑balanced) endpoints.
 In a microservices architecture, however, each microservice exposes a set of what are typically fine‑grained endpoints.